FredrikBergelv/BachelorThesis/README.md

 ## Data Summary
-csv_data.py reads and loads all .csv data files into pandas DataFrames, preparing them for analysis.
+ ├── BachelorThesis.tex # LaTeX source file for the full written thesis ├── compare_pressure.py # Compares pressure data against PM₂.₅ patterns ├── csv_data.py # Reads all CSV data files into pandas DataFrames ├── info_of_data.py # Provides summaries and descriptive statistics of the data ├── making_all_plots_for_report.py # Generates plots used in the thesis; can be customized for different datasets ├── mannkendall_result.py # Performs Mann-Kendall trend analysis on the data ├── plot_yearly_data.py # Plots annual PM₂.₅ trends for different stations ├── read_datafiless.py # Contains core functions for calculations and data processing ├── csv_files/ # Folder containing all relevant input data files (CSV) csv_data.py reads and loads all .csv data files into pandas DataFrames, preparing them for analysis.

 read_datafiless.py contains core functions used for calculations, including preprocessing and data transformations.